conditionWang/FCIL/README.md

 # [[CVPR-2022] Federated Class-Incremental Learning](https://arxiv.org/abs/2203.11473)

-This is the official implementation code of our paper "Federated Class-Incremental Learning" acepted by CVPR-2022.
+This is the official implementation code of our paper "**Federated Class-Incremental Learning**" acepted by [CVPR-2022](https://cvpr2022.thecvf.com/).

 You can also find the arXiv version with supplementary material at [here](https://arxiv.org/abs/2203.11473).